-Whether you are working with a younger student who is impulsive or just antsy, it can be difficult to find strategies and resources that work for them.
+Looking for strategies for students who are impulsive?
+Whether you are working with a student who is impulsive or just antsy, it can be difficult to find something that works.
+This can be especially difficult for elementary students.
 Some of the issues you may run into include:

 - The student cannot use the strategy independently

 - The strategy is not feasible in that particular classroom

 - The student did not “buy in” to the strategy